 The North Pool by Rajiv Joseph, directed by Giovanna Sardelli, will make its New York premiere at the Vineyard in February 2013.
 It was first developed at the Vineyard as part of Joseph's residency as the 2009 recipient of the Vineyard's Paula Vogel Playwriting Award.
 According to the company, "In this riveting psychological thriller, a high school Vice Principal and a Middle Eastern-born transfer student engage in a politically and emotionally charged game of cat and mouse, with dangerous consequences."

+Joseph is a Pulitzer Prize finalist for his play Bengal Tiger at the Baghdad Zoo.
+The North Pool received its world premiere at Palo Alto's Theatreworks and will also be seen this summer at Barrington Stage.
+His other plays include Gruesome Playground Injuries, Animals Out of Paper, The Monster at the Door and more.
 Somewhere Fun by Jenny Schwartz, directed by Anne Kauffman, will begin previews May 1, 2013, in its world-premiere production.
 The play "concerns two New Yorkers, Rosemary and Evelyn, friends from a 'hundred thousand years ago' whose orbits intersect again on a windy fall day.
 With their children grown and the world changing rapidly around them, each finds herself coming face to face with the terrors, joys and surprises of life and time."

 Somewhere Fun reunites Schwartz and Kauffman, who collaborated on the critically acclaimed Vineyard production of God's Ear.
 Schwartz is the author of Cause for Alarm.
 She is working on a musical with Todd Almond.
 Schwartz has received a Kessellring honor, a Susan Smith Blackburn commendation, the Dorothy Strelsin Playwriting Fellowship and the American Academy of Arts and Letters' Benjamin H. Danks Award in Drama.